The Rise Of Sunscreen Anxiety: Are We Taking SPF Too Far?

 Holly isn’t alone in feeling increasingly anxious about sun exposure.
 As summer approaches, many young people are growing intensely reliant on sunscreen: “I caught myself unzipping my handbag three times before walking to the train station last weekend because I kept feeling like I had forgotten my sunblock,” Fiona, 25, tells me.
 She has even brought it up with her therapist.
 Diagnosed with OCD, Fiona says that her fixation often flares up around health-related concerns; in hot weather, it’s usually about staying hydrated and always carrying her spray-on sunscreen.

 First things first, it’s helpful to understand how the sun affects your skin, starting with UVA rays.
-Consultant dermatologist Dr. Derrick Phillips says these can penetrate deep into the skin, breaking down collagen and elastin, and accelerating aging.
-Besides premature aging, UVA rays are also linked to skin cancers such as melanoma.
+Consultant dermatologist Dr Derrick Phillips says these can penetrate deep into the skin, breaking down collagen and elastin, and accelerating ageing.
+Besides premature ageing, UVA rays are also linked to skin cancers such as melanoma.
 Then there are UVB rays, which are the main cause of sunburn and can also contribute to skin cancer.
-With this in mind, Dr. Phillips is clear on the importance of sun protection: “I treat skin cancer and see firsthand the devastation it can cause, so my messaging is very clear — I always tell patients to wear high-factor sunscreen.”
+With this in mind, Dr Phillips is clear on the importance of sun protection: “I treat skin cancer and see firsthand the devastation it can cause, so my messaging is very clear — I always tell patients to wear high-factor sunscreen.”

 AdvertisementADVERTISEMENT